TimeEnjoyed/BetterThanCAndD/README.md

     - game where clip is fetched from random vod and viewers have to guess how long ago it was
  - turing\_earth\_boat
     - Gambling bot that can loan points for predictions.
 Would likely use Twitch API for predictions.
+    - Word cloud that shows the N most used words

 ## TODOS
  - [ ] Decide on project idea.
 Needs to happen by Monday or we're all screwed.